 - The student is required to notify the BPH office no later than 3 weeks in advance of the defense with the final dissertation title.

 - At least two weeks before the date of exam, defense members should be sent copies of the dissertation for review.
 A copy of the dissertation should also be sent to the BPH program.
-NOTE: When sending the dissertation to the Defense Committee, the BPH student should ask the committee members if any of them want a printed version of the dissertation, in which case the BPH Program can help the student produce those.

 - If any defense committee member foresees problems with the exam, they should contact the chair of the defense committee in advance of the meeting.
 If major problems are found with the written document, the Committee can decide to postpone the oral defense until satisfactory changes are made.
 While rare in our program, these occasions can involve the insufficient or improper use of statistical methods, grossly overstated conclusions, insufficient background or discussion, or evidence of plagiarism.